 Although superbly filmed in 70mm, The Fall of the Roman Empire feels cynical compared to the bombastic emphasis on scale and spectacle employed by Ben-Hur (1959) and Cleopatra (1963) – which should come as little surprise, given the proclivities of its director, the great Anthony Mann.

-To which end, its sensibilities feel strikingly modern, even as it possesses a tactility of design that could never be replicated in our CG-reliant era.
+To which end, its sensibilities feel strikingly modern, even as it possesses a tactility of design that could never be replicated in our CGI-reliant era.

 Narratively speaking, it shares a kinship with Gladiator (2000), but Mann’s poised frames, encompassing an increasingly desolate strangeness, knock that young upstart’s pretensions for six.